Another approach to the equivalence of measure-many one-way quantum finite automata and its application: Acknowledgements

 \section{Acknowledgements}

-The author is indebted to the anonymous referees and the editors, especially one of the referees, for their invaluable comments and suggestions which helped to improve considerably the quality and the presentation of this paper.
+The author is indebted to the anonymous referees and the editors, especially one of the referees, for their invaluable comments and suggestions, which helped to considerably improve the quality and presentation of this paper.